 Suggestions for Saving on Prescription Medications

-Comparing prices only takes a few minutes if you use some of the sites below to check pharmacies.
+Comparing prices only takes a few minutes if you use some of the sites below to check your local pharmacies.
 The price of a given prescription varies widely from one pharmacy to another even within your town.
 Split your prescriptions between pharmacies if necessary to get the best possible prices on the medications that you need daily.

 These are good sites to compare pharmacy prices on your prescriptions in your city.
 A few minutes might save you a lot of money!
 Be careful, though, as some may be taken in place of your insurance and therefore don't count toward your deductible.